Self-Organizing Dual-Buffer Adaptive Clustering Experience Replay (SODACER) for Safe Reinforcement Learning in Optimal Control: Comparative Analysis of Experience replay methods

 The performance of each experience replay method was evaluated across the five scenarios, maintaining consistent hyperparameters such as learning rate, batch size, and buffer capacity to ensure a fair comparison.
 We employed the Friedman rank test \cite{frideman}, as summarized in Table \ref{tab:benchmark_results_friedman}, was employed to systematically compare the effectiveness of the methods in reinforcement learning-based control optimization.
 RER, serving as the baseline, relies on random sampling of experiences from the replay buffer.
 While simple and widely adopted, it lacks mechanisms to prioritize critical experiences, resulting in suboptimal learning efficiency and inadequate handling of the bias-variance trade-off.
 CBER improves upon RER by grouping experiences into clusters based on similarity metrics, which enhances sample relevance and diversity.
 However, its static clustering approach limits adaptability, particularly in dynamic environments where system states evolve rapidly.
 By contrast, SODACER employs a dual-buffer architecture with a self-organizing clustering mechanism, dynamically balancing recent experiences (low-bias, high-variance) with aggregated historical experiences (low-variance, high-relevance).
 This design allows SODACER to address the bias-variance trade-off effectively, promoting efficient learning while maintaining adaptability to system dynamics.

 The performance results, summarized in Table \ref{tab:benchmark_results_friedman}, demonstrate that SODACER-Sophia consistently outperformed RER and CBER across all metrics.
-For instance, in Scenario 5, which leverages the full set of controls dynamically, SODACER-Sophia achieved the best convergence rate and highest sample efficiency, highlighting its ability to optimize control strategies effectively.
-Figure \ref{fc} further illustrates the average results across 200 runs, showing SODACER-Sophia's superior convergence performance compared to RER and CBER.
+For instance, in Scenario 5, in which the full set of control variables is included in the system and none of them are set to zero, SODACER‑Sophia achieved the most favorable convergence rate and sample efficiency among the evaluated methods.
+Figure \ref{fc} further illustrates the average results across 200 runs, showing SODACER-Sophia's improved convergence performance compared to RER and CBER.
 Additionally, Figure \ref{fcm} provides a detailed comparison of the performance spectrum across 200 runs for the value of the cost function in Equation \eqref{rrr}.
 The results reveal that SODACER-Sophia exhibited the narrowest gap between the worst and best cases, indicating robust and reliable performance.
-In contrast, RER and CBER showed greater variability, with mean convergence values of approximately 3.5 and 0.2, respectively.

 By dynamically managing experiences through its dual-buffer and clustering mechanisms, SODACER-Sophia minimizes redundant samples and accelerates learning, demonstrating clear advantages in efficiency, and adaptability.
 These results emphasize the potential of the proposed method for optimizing control strategies in complex and dynamic systems like the HPV model.